The Gospel According to John:

 the Old & New Testaments aren’t at odds

 The passage from the Book of Isaiah 9:1–7 mentions the birth of a child, but it doesn’t include a geographical location, and so it doesn’t contradict the prophet Micah.
-While the passage is interpreted by the Church as having to do with the birth of the Messiah—and that’s certainly why it appears in the Advent and Christmas liturgies—at issue is what exactly is meant by the Book of Isaiah 9:1, which reads: “but in the latter time he will make glorious the way of the sea, the land beyond the Jordan, Galilee of the Nations.”
-It’s obvious from other passages in the Scriptures that we can’t interpret “make glorious” to mean that the Messiah will be born in Galilee, because elsewhere the Old Testament clearly foretells that the Messiah is to be born in Bethlehem—and the New Testament verifies that is indeed what happens.
+While the Church interprets this passage as having to do with the birth of the Messiah—and that’s why it appears in the Advent and Christmas liturgies—at issue is what’s meant by the Book of Isaiah 9:1, which reads: “but in the latter time he will make glorious the way of the sea, the land beyond the Jordan, Galilee of the Nations.”
+It’s obvious from other passages in the Scriptures that we can’t interpret “make glorious” to mean that the Messiah will be born in Galilee, because elsewhere the Old Testament clearly foretells that the Messiah is to be born in Bethlehem—and the New Testament verifies that’s indeed what happens.
 While we’re free to interpret how it is that God is going to “make glorious” the land beyond the Jordan, Galilee of the Nations, as Catholics we can’t interpret this in a way that contradicts anything else in the Scriptures.

 what does Isaiah mean by ‘make glorious’?